AdvaitaMenon/AdvaitaMenon/README.md

 # Hi, I'm Advaita! 👋 | Fintech Enthusiast | CS Engineer + MBA in Finance

 Welcome to my GitHub profile!
-I hold a **5-year dual degree in Computer Engineering (B.Tech)** and **MBA in Technology Management** with a **major in Finance** and a **minor in Business Analytics**.
+I am in the final year of a **5-year dual degree in Computer Engineering (B.Tech)** and **MBA in Technology Management** with a **major in Finance** and a **minor in Business Analytics**.
 My passion lies in leveraging my technical expertise and deep knowledge of finance to build innovative fintech solutions and data-driven decision-making tools.

 ---